 Why the demand for NaaS is higher Now?

-SD-WAN (software defined wide area network) has opened new doors for Network Service Providers to offer NaaS to more Enterprise Business.
+SD-WAN (software-defined wide area network) has opened new doors for Network Service Providers to offer NaaS to more Enterprise Business.
 While businesses today are expanding globally, relying on data and applications on the cloud and driven by mobile workforce, SD-WAN is addressing the right IT needs.
 It allows one network with one security framework for all users and all applications which makes IT leaner, more agile.
-And while SD-WAN have proven to be a valuable evolution of today’s WAN, it has successfully encouraged businesses to adopt NaaS by bringing a new vision for networking and security to today’s business.
+And while SD-WAN has proven to be a valuable evolution of today’s WAN, it has successfully encouraged businesses to adopt NaaS by bringing a new vision for networking and security to today’s business.

 SD-WAN putting Networking as a Service- NaaS one step further